Fixing VLC Audio Delay

 3. Launch the app and open your video file

-Note: The first time you open Elmedia, you may need to click “Open” on a popup window.
-This is just verifying that you wish to download the app that you downloaded from the internet.
+Note: The first time you open Elmedia Player, you may need to click “Open” on a popup window.
+This is just verifying that you wish to open the app that you downloaded from the internet.

 No matter what the video file type, Elmedia Player will load your video and play it straight away.
 No problem with speech and voice synchronization, and plenty of control over volume, display, and much more.